-We have pledged all of the stock of Equity Bank as collateral for a third-party loan, which had a balance of \$18.6 million as of December 31, 2015.
-On January 4, 2016, this loan was repaid and on January 28, 2016 we entered into another third-party loan with a maximum lending commitment of \$20.0 million.
+We have pledged all of the stock of Equity Bank as collateral for a third-party loan, which had no balance as of December 31, 2016.
+This loan has a maximum lending commitment of \$30.0 million.
 If we were to default on this indebtedness, the lender of such loan could foreclose on Equity Bank's stock and we would lose our principal asset.
 In that event, if the value of Equity Bank's stock is less than the amount of the indebtedness, you would lose the entire amount of your investment.